All Episodes

 Well, good.

-Trying to be trying to stay in shape.
+Trying to be, trying to stay in shape.

 We know people are after that.

-So, you know, as host I sit here, I try to we you when you're on the phone and you're talking to people that you don't know what they look like.
+Well, you know, as host, I sit here, I try to, when you're on the phone and you're talking to people that you don't know what they look like, do you try to envision what they look like?

 Do you associate a face with their voice?